UK & Ireland exam regulations

 f.
 Except in relation to liabilities which cannot be excluded by law, ABRSM cannot accept liability for any damage, injury, expense or loss (including consequential loss) incurred at a Public Venue.

 a.
-Practical exams (except Performance Grades) and/or Music Theory exams may be held at an approved venue provided by a Visit Organiser in accordance with the regulations and requirements stipulated below; this is known as a Private Visit.
+Practical exams (except Performance Grades) and/or Grade 6 to 8 Music Theory exams may be held at an approved venue provided by a Visit Organiser in accordance with the regulations and requirements stipulated below; this is known as a Private Visit.
 The Visit Organiser may or may not be an applicant.

 b.
 Visit Organisers hosting a Private Visit must request approval for any new venue before booking exams.
 This can be done via their online account by submitting an Approval Application Form.
 Confirmation of approval can take up to eight working days.